 Last month I got to

 walk roll across the new Queensferry Crossing with 49,999 lucky people.
-We were chosen from a ballot to take part in the once in a lifetime experience.
+We were chosen from a ballot to take part in the once-in-a-lifetime experience.
 The Queensferry Crossing Experience took place over a weekend before being officially opened by the Queen.

 The Queensferry Crossing Experience

-The Queensferry Crossing spans 1.7 miles across the Firth of Forth and cost a whopping £1.35bn to build.
+The Queensferry Crossing spans 1.7 miles across the Firth of Forth and costs a whopping £1.35bn to build.
 There were several checkpoints throughout the walk and each was identified with a large sign full of interesting facts about the construction of the bridge.
 These are some of my favourites:

 - Scots have been crossing the Forth since the 12th century; a ferry service operated until 1964